Yoga for rehab (chronic illness etc)

 For someone like me who was once an athlete going this slowly can be difficult sometimes, but since my rehab is taking so long…my body is so damaged, I’m also learning patience as well as how to listen attentively to my body which are both great things to learn.

-I wrote in a post a while back about yoga being ideal for rehab and it truly is.
-One can start while still in bed if they are bedridden and it can take one to great heights of physical fitness if one is so inclined.
+One can start while still in bed if they are bedridden and it can take one to great heights of physical fitness if one is so inclined and able.
+It’s simply not what is necessary for most of us.
+I remember my young athletic days so it’s something I think about.
+I don’t push myself at all!

 And voila — the very first video was just wonderful and really helped me feel better.
 At just six minutes long I learned a few new moves to add to my overall routine when right too.